Otus-DevOps-2018-09/Andreyovs_microservices/README.md

 - :black_large_square: Manifest files have been created (Ingress controller,TLS, Load Balancing, network policies, storages)

 - :large_orange_diamond: has been created manifest (secret) with TLS-cert

+## HW 25 Kubernates
+- installed & configured Helm + Tiller
+- Charts manifests have been created
+- Gitlab-CI has been deployed by Helm: